named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

-In simple topologies, like in :doc:`examples <examples>`, or when simulating broadcast environment, it is possible to set up *default* FIB entries using :ndnsim:`CcnxStackHelper::SetDefaultRoutes` call.
+In simple topologies, like in :doc:`examples <examples>`, or when simulating broadcast environment, it is possible to set up *default* FIB entries using :ndnsim:`NdnStackHelper::SetDefaultRoutes` call.
 More specifically, every installed NDN stack will have a FIB entry to ``/`` prefix, containing all available faces.

 The following should be done before installing stack on a node:

   .. code-block:: c++

-     ccnxHelper.SetDefaultRoutes (true);
+     ndnHelper.SetDefaultRoutes (true);
      ...
-     ccnxHelper.Install (nodes);
+     ndnHelper.Install (nodes);

 Manually routes
 +++++++++++++++

-Routes can be configured manually using :ndnsim:`CcnxStackHelper::AddRoute` static methods of :ndnsim:`CcnxStackHelper`.
+Routes can be configured manually using :ndnsim:`NdnStackHelper::AddRoute` static methods of :ndnsim:`NdnStackHelper`.

 These routes **should** be created **after** installing NDN stack on a node:

   .. code-block:: c++

-     ccnxHelper.Install (nodes);
+     ndnHelper.Install (nodes);
      ...
      Ptr<Node> node = ...     // FIB entry will be added to FIB on this node std::string prefix = ... // some prefix
-     Ptr<CcnxFace> face = ... // NDN face that belongs to the node and through which prefix is accessible int32_t metric = ...     // some routing metric
+     Ptr<NdnFace> face = ... // NDN face that belongs to the node and through which prefix is accessible int32_t metric = ...     // some routing metric
-     CcnxStackHelper::AddRoute (node, prefix, face, metric);
+     NdnStackHelper::AddRoute (node, prefix, face, metric);

 ..
 Enable optional interest limiting